 - You're 18 years old or older.

 A friend or family member can be your registered agent if you don't have a physical address in the state.
 They'll have to agree to act as your registered agent, and they must meet the same guidelines as stated above.

 If you don't maintain a physical address in the state and you don't have a friend or family member who has an address for you to use, you can always hire a commercial registered agent.
 Even if you meet the guidelines or have a family member or friend who does, you might still prefer to hire an agent.
 You give your chosen registered agent the legal right to accept very important legal paperwork and documents on behalf of your company.

 Knowing that Wyoming requires you have a registered agent for your business, choose wisely to ensure you run into no legal problems due to not receiving documents in a timely manner.
 You need a person or company that will be very responsible and dependable to help your business maintain its good standing in the state.

 If you need help with a registered agent in Wyoming or another state, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.